cunilog/cunilog/readme.md

 ## Characteristics

-Although at the moment most of its features either haven't been completed or aren't available at all yet, the module is meant to have the following
+Although at the moment many of its features either haven't been completed or aren't available at all yet, the module is meant to have the following
 characteristics: